Leica M9 vs CL

 Feature comparison: Leica M9 vs CL

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the CL has an electronic viewfinder (2360k dots), while the M9 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the M9 has a higher magnification than the one of the CL (0.68x vs 0.49x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Leica M9 and Leica CL along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The CL has a touchscreen, while the M9 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the CL is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Leica CL has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.